Social Entrepreneurship & Innovation Minor

 - one capstone course (3 hours)

 In addition to the competency-based approach offered in the foundational, capstone, and a number of the elective courses, students can build their own hands-on learning experience by choosing from a variety of elective courses across campus and participating in experiential opportunities outside of the classroom.
 Whatever your area of interest, the SEI Minor will give you the practical tools needed to be successful across the nonprofit, private, and government sectors.
-Download the SEI Minor PDF for more information and a course map.
+Download the SEI Minor Flyer for more information and a course map.

 The SEI Minor is jointly housed in the McKenna Center for Human Development & Global Business and the Pulte Institute for Global Development, both of which are part of the Keough School of Global Affairs.
 Faculty and staff within both the McKenna Center and the Pulte Institute have extensive experience in implementing projects, conducting scholarly and applied research and teaching courses related to social innovation and entrepreneurship.